shuubham4/CRA7_demo/README.md

 rosrun map_server map_saver -f ~/map
 ```
 ## Task
-Create rule for 11311 port and enbale firewall.
+Create rule for 11311 port and enable firewall.

 ## Run the final code
 1. Copy all the codes from `src_pc` to `catkin_ws\src\`